 At the top of our store locator best practices list is making sure to include a site-wide persistent link in the header or footer of your site (ex: as a main navigation menu), and make sure the label is obvious and specific.
 “Find Stores” and “Store Locations” are common names that users will easily recognize.
 Avoid having other elements on the page that could be confused with location information – such as a product menu that says: “Where do you want to go?”
 Instead, be consistent and use the same label throughout the site.
 Your locator itself should also be branded with your company colors and logo to reinforce your brand presence.

 #2.
-Provide In-Page Links to The Store Locator
+Provide In-Page Links to the Store Locator

 #3.
 Provide Location Search Filtering Options

 #5.
-Include a Location Photo for Each Store
+Include a Location Photo For Each Store

 #6.
-Add Value with Location Detail Pages
+Add Value To Your Store Locator With Location Detail Pages

 #7.
 Make Map Markers Easy to Understand